Why should we keep clothes alive longer?

 Money

-When you mend, repair, remodel or upcycle what's already in your wardrobe you'll save money.
+When you invest in altering, repairing or redesigning what's already in your wardrobe you'll save money longterm.

 02